ndgndg91/devOps-udemy-practice/README.md

 - Posiibility to extend capabilities leveraging our own base Docker images
 - Secure : Integration with KMS for encryption of build artifacts, IAM for build permissions, and VPC for network security, CloudTrail for API calls logging

 - Environment Variable (ex.
-DB Url)
+DB Url) can be printed by printenv command
-- Parameter Store (ex.
+- Parameter Store IN AWS Systems Manager (ex.
 DB Password)

 ## CodeDeploy